Karl Friedrich Lebrecht von Normann-Ehrenfels is inextricably linked to the organization, action and fate of the Battalion of the Philhellenes.

 The highly experienced General Norman was observing anxiously many problems of strategy.
 For example, he was particularly troubled by the fact that the decisions and the movements were slow.
 Instead of moving quickly towards Arta, without allowing the Turks to assembly an army and take the initiative, the Greek forces let valuable time be lost.
 On the one hand, the Turks were gathering forces with the comfort of time, and on the other hand, the Greek army was strained, and it begun to suffer from diseases and food shortages.
 Another big problem was the attitude of the irregulars.
 And especially the one of chieftain Bakolas.
 What also worried General Norman, and his staff, was how the units of irregulars would be integrated into the battle plan.
 In fact, many days before the start of the march to Arta, rumors had already circulated that Bakolas was taking a strange stance and that he was suspiciously related to the Turks.
 Of course, no one could believe that a Greek would be able to betray the struggle of his own compatriots.
 Mainly out of courtesy, Norman did not question Mavrokordatos’ assurances and leadership, and he always tried to do his best under the circumstances imposed on him.

 The first battle with the Turks took place in Kompoti on June 22, 1822.
-Before the battle, the brave General and great Philhellene Norman, presented his plan.
+Before the battle, the brave General and great Philhellene Normann, presented his plan.
 According to it, “the Philhellenes, being regular army soldiers, should not look for the tops of the mountains to defend themselves comfortably, but to remain in the important and dangerous points and not miss the opportunity to face the enemy.”.
 Accordingly, he deployed the Regiment and the Battalion of the Philhellenes at critical points at the foot of the hills, taking himself position on the front lines of the battle.
 The enemy attack was confronted successfully, and the Turks were repulsed to Arta with heavy losses.
-This battle, in which only Norman was in command, was the first brilliant success of the campaign and revived the morale of the men.
-The doctor of the Battalion, Elster, narrates in his work the “Battalion of the Philhellenes”, that after the end of the battle, when Norman was the last to return from the battlefield to the camp, even the French soldiers greeted him shouting “Long live the brave Norman!”.
+This battle, in which only Normann was in command, was the first brilliant success of the campaign and revived the morale of the men.
+The doctor of the Battalion, Elster, narrates in his work the “Battalion of the Philhellenes”, that after the end of the battle, when Normann was the last to return from the battlefield to the camp, even the French soldiers greeted him shouting “Long live the brave Normann!”.

 The Philhellenes, already exhausted from fatigue, illness, hunger and thirst, left Kompoti hurriedly and marched overnight to Peta, where the Turkish forces were moving.
 The rest of the Greek forces also gathered there, and the preparation for the battle began.

 A war council took place and it was attended by all military leaders and chieftains.
 Disagreements surfaced over two issues: 1) The position of the regular army in relation to the one of the irregular fighters.
 That is, who would be the vanguard and who would be the rearguard, and 2) whether or not fortifications (tambouria) should be built.
 On the first issue, the view which prevailed was that the forces should be placed in a manner to form a circle around Peta.
-Norman was dissatisfied with the decision and, realizing the disadvantaged position of the Greek side, he felt obliged to report his concerns in a letter to Mavrokordatos.
+Normann was dissatisfied with the decision and, realizing the disadvantaged position of the Greek side, he felt obliged to report his concerns in a letter to Mavrokordatos.
 Although he was the leader of the Greek forces, Mavrokordatos was absent from the battlefield.
 He had set up his headquarters in Lagada, six hours away from Peta.
 In his letter, Norman stressed that regular army soldiers numbered only 515.
 He also noted that he feared that Bacolas would leave his post and that the rest of the irregulars would not be in a position to help.
 Mavrokordatos was not convinced and the battle plan was not changed.
 Once more, the experienced General Norman, accepted this decision out of courtesy.

 Following the leaders’ disagreement over the fortifications, the prevailing view was that they should be built.
 In fact, as many sources confirm, the “tampouria” were also used by Philhellenes.
 This is a rare case in which European soldiers fought in the “Greek way”.
 That is, with the methods of the irregulars.
 It is worth noting that the Philhellenes had a different sense of bravery and honor, which is depicted by a position attributed to Dania “our fortifications are our breasts”.